nesi/hpc-intro/_episodes/064-parallel.md

 Distributed-Memory multiproccessing predates shared-memory multiproccessing, and is more common with classical high performance applications (older computers had one CPU per node).

-Number of tasks to use is specified by the Slurm option `--ntasks`, because the number of tasks ending up on one node is variable you should use `--mem-per-cpu` rather than `--mem` to ensure each task has enough.
+Number of tasks to use is specified by the Slurm option `--ntasks`, because the number of tasks ending up on one node is variable you should use `--mem-per-cpu` rather than `--mem` (mem per node) to ensure each task has enough.

 Using a combination of Shared and Distributed memory is called _Hybrid Parallel_.